Saori@destiny: Background

 She released the limited edition single Ethnic Planet Survival (エスニック・プラネット・サバイバル, Esunikku Puranetto Sabaibaru) through Tower Records in January 2010 and another limited edition single entitled "Lonely Lonely Lonely" through HMV in February.
 She has participated in UNICEF's Happy Birthday For Children project with hip-hop group Riemann.Mic, recording a song entitled "Birthday Everyday" and releasing an accompanying promotional video.

 Leading to the release of her second full-length album, "World Wild 2010", which went on to become Saori's current highest-selling album in her career, selling almost 1,000 copies, and reached the number 35 and 129 spots in the Oricon daily and weekly charts respectively.
 It also became available worldwide through iTunes, making it Saori@destiny's, as well as D-topia's first ever album to be released worldwide through digital distribution.

 Saori's last concert was held at Shibuya Glad on April 1, 2012.
 Since then, she was not involved with music, though she made a public appearance at the street live of Curumi Chronicle, an Osaka-based local idol who performs technopop songs much in the same style as Saori's early work.

 On July 9, it was confirmed Saori would be returning to music as Saoriiiii, with her first performance confirmed for September 15, 2014.
 She is now independent of a label.

 On January 1, 2023, Saori announced that she has changed her stage name again to Saori Rinne.
+On June 13, 2023, Saori released her overall third studio album Rinne (輪廻) which is her first album under her new stage name.